About Us

 A long-time friend of Pegasus, Alida Merrill was delighted to have the opportunity to join the Board.
 With a background in strategic planning and program development in the not-for-profit sector, she is gratified by using these skills towards audience development and expanding the reach of Pegasus.
 As a former “cello mom” of an RPYO principal cellist, Alida takes great pleasure in once again being immersed in the world of music and supporting the work of Pegasus.
 Alida’s previous Board and volunteer work includes being President of the Children’s Institute and volunteering with Isaiah House, Camp Good Days and Special Times, and as a Rootz mountain biking “roll model” for kids.

-In Memoriam: Andrew Nagel was on the board of Pegasus since 2009, until his death in 2021.
-He was a passionate music lover since age 4 and active in the Rochester music scene as a performer, impresario, board member, supporter, and audience member since his arrival here in the early 70s.
+In Memoriam: Andrew Nagel was on the board of Pegasus from 2009 until his death in 2021.
+He was a passionate music lover from the age of four, and active in the Rochester music scene as a performer, impresario, board member, supporter, and audience member since his arrival here in the early 70s.
 He sang in many groups, both amateur and professional, and served as a church choir section leader for thirty years.
 In his hours not devoted to music, Andy enjoyed a career teaching high school science in the Rochester City School District.

 Meet the Artistic Director